FAQSaturday, Jan. 26 2013

 Question: Can we camp on the mountain?

-Answer: Camping is allowed on the mountain, one night only, Saturday, June 28, 2014.
-However, there are only 200 camp sites available at the cost of $100.00 per car load, on a first-come first-serve basis.
-There also numerous camping opportunities at local National Forest campgrounds, Mueller State Park and in private campgrounds.
+Answer: Camping is allowed on the mountain, one night only, Saturday, June 27, 2015.
+However, there are only 200 camp sites available at the cost of $150.00 per car load, on a first-come first-serve basis.
+There are also numerous camping opportunities at local National Forest campgrounds, Mueller State Park and in private campgrounds.

 Camping permits are available online.
 Each individual camper must purchase a race ticket.